Vellore Christian Medical College And Hospital – India

 Health profession students may choose to study any number of disciplines at VCMCH, depending upon their particular interests.
 A large number of students from Denmark, Sweden, Israel, Zimbabwe, Nepal, Myanmar and other countries are trained at VCMCH.
 A new relationship was established with the Kansas University Medical Center in 2005 to regularly send KU students to study at VCMCH.

 A remarkable community health experience is also available through VCMCH.
 Students make supervised home visits in low-income communities, collect health data, and participate in efforts to eliminate disease and disability.
 This community health program is credited to making remarkable progress in local health outcomes.
+Previous INMED Learners who served at this training site include these Graduates.

 Student Lodging & Meals